lyteword/web/psalms/psalm-90.md

 # Psalm 90

-<sup>1</sup> A Prayer by Moses, the man of God.
-Lord, you have been our dwelling place for all generations.
+A Prayer by Moses, the man of God.[^450]

+<sup>1</sup> Lord,[^451] you have been our dwelling place for all generations.

 <sup>2</sup> Before the mountains were born, before you had formed the earth and the world, even from everlasting to everlasting, you are God.

 <sup>3</sup> You turn man to destruction, saying, “Return, you children of men.”

 <sup>4</sup> For a thousand years in your sight are just like yesterday when it is past, like a watch in the night.

 <sup>5</sup> You sweep them away as they sleep.
 In the morning they sprout like new grass.

 <sup>6</sup> In the morning it sprouts and springs up.
 By evening, it is withered and dry.

 <sup>7</sup> For we are consumed in your anger.
 We are troubled in your wrath.

 <sup>8</sup> You have set our iniquities before you, our secret sins in the light of your presence.

 <sup>9</sup> For all our days have passed away in your wrath.
 We bring our years to an end as a sigh.

 <sup>10</sup> The days of our years are seventy, or even by reason of strength eighty years; yet their pride is but labor and sorrow, for it passes quickly, and we fly away.

 <sup>11</sup> Who knows the power of your anger, your wrath according to the fear that is due to you?

 <sup>12</sup> So teach us to count our days, that we may gain a heart of wisdom.

-<sup>13</sup> Relent, Yahweh!
-How long?
+<sup>13</sup> Relent, Yahweh![^452] How long?
 Have compassion on your servants!

 <sup>14</sup> Satisfy us in the morning with your loving kindness, that we may rejoice and be glad all our days.

 <sup>15</sup> Make us glad for as many days as you have afflicted us, for as many years as we have seen evil.

 <sup>16</sup> Let your work appear to your servants, your glory to their children.

 <sup>17</sup> Let the favor of the Lord our God be on us.
 Establish the work of our hands for us.
 Yes, establish the work of our hands.

+[^450]: 90:0 The Hebrew word rendered “God” is “ אֱלֹהִ֑ים” (Elohim).
+[^451]: 90:1 The word translated “Lord” is “Adonai.”
+[^452]: 90:13 “Yahweh” is God’s proper Name, sometimes rendered “LORD” (all caps) in other translations.